Two Kooks » ALL RECIPES » Sauces, Dressings, Condiments, Jams » Cranberry Orange Relish Recipe (5 minutes)

 Recipe Notes

-Make Ahead: It's best to make Cranberry Orange Relish a couple of hours ahead if you can to let the flavors blend.
-It can be kept in the fridge for up to two weeks and freezes well.
+• Make ahead: It’s best to make cranberry orange relish a couple of hours ahead to let the flavors blend.
+It can be kept in the fridge for up to two weeks and can be frozen in an airtight container or ziploc for up to a year.

-Nutrition values are estimates based on approximately 1/4 cup per serving.
-The total recipes makes about 3 cups.
+Nutrition values are estimates based on approximately 1/4 cup/60 grams per serving.
+The total recipe makes about 3 cups.

 Nutrition